2009 Air New Zealand Cup

-The 2009 Air New Zealand Cup was the 33rd provincial rugby union competition, the fourth since the competition reconstruction in 2006, involving the top 14 provincial unions in New Zealand.
+The 2009 Air New Zealand Cup was the 33rd provincial rugby union competition, the fourth since the competition's reconstruction in 2006, involving the top 14 provincial unions in New Zealand.
 It ran for 15 weeks from 30 July to 7 November.
 It was also the last edition of the provincial competition to use the Air New Zealand Cup name, as the competition's sponsorship contract with Air New Zealand ended after that season.
 The 2010 competition will be held under a new name, the ITM Cup.

 Unlike previous seasons the 2009 Air New Zealand Cup did not have quarterfinals in their finals format, instead going straight to the semifinals with the top four teams rather than the top eight.

 Canterbury were the eventual champions, winning their second title in a row and their seventh overall, it was the first time Canterbury had gone back-to-back in the provincial championship.
-They beat Wellington, 28 – 20, at AMI Stadium in Christchurch on 7 November.
-Wellington were down 18 – 3 at halftime but came back to close the scores to 25 – 20 in Canterbury's favour, but a late penalty goal by Stephen Brett put Wellington out of reach and gave Canterbury the win and the championship.
+They beat Wellington, 28–20, at Lancaster Park in Christchurch on 7 November.
+Wellington were down 18–3 at halftime but came back to close the scores to 25–20 in Canterbury's favour, but a late penalty goal by Stephen Brett put Wellington out of reach and gave Canterbury the win and the championship.

 Doubts were raised throughout the season with serious support coming from the four teams likely to be axed, Counties Manukau, Northland, Manawatu, and Tasman, and their supporters, while the financial sustainability of the two unions who were to be promoted to the new first division was questioned.
 On 11 December the New Zealand Rugby Union decided to stick with the 14 team Air New Zealand Cup and the 12 team Heartland Championship format through 2010.

 Round robin

-The round-robin was the first phase of the competition, which consisted of 91 games over 13 weeks from 30 July to 25 October.
-The Rugby Union Bonus Points System was used to determine which four teams were to go on to the finals.
+The round robin was the first phase of the competition, which consisted of 91 games over 13 weeks from 30 July to 25 October.
+The rugby union bonus points system was used to determine which four teams were to go on to the finals.
 There were seven games in each round.

 After the round robin Hawke's Bay, Southland, Wellington and Canterbury came out on top to advance to the finals.